SamP379/NASA-APOD/README.md

 ## A Python program to view NASA's Astronomoy Picture of the Day

-This is a Python program to view NASA's APOD using the APOD API.
+This is a Python program to get and display NASA's APOD using the APOD API.
 The project was a good chance to practise working with APIs and learning how to store API keys securely using environment variables.